allegheny-college-ls-591-fall-2024/course-materials/README.md

 ## Topics

 - file hierarchy and navigation, terminal usage, typing (LO 1)
-- making explicit the steps needed for accomplishing task (LO 2, LO 3)
+- making explicit the steps needed for accomplishing given task (LO 2, LO 3)
+- describe the processes and strategies employed for computational problem solving (REMOVE LO 3?)
 - Arithmetic, algebra, geometry, estimation / back-of-the-envelope calculations (LO 4, LO 5)
-- Establish good practices
+- Establish good practices (SHOULD THIS BE LO?)
   - search for and use resources
   - when and how to ask question
   - how to take notes